Adolf Hitler's rise to power: Weimar parties fail to halt Nazis

 The Centre Party's Heinrich Brüning was Chancellor from 1930 to 1932.
 Brüning and Hitler were unable to reach terms of co-operation, but Brüning himself increasingly governed with the support of the President and Army over that of the parliament.
 The 84-year-old President von Hindenburg, a conservative monarchist, was reluctant to take action to suppress the Nazis, while the ambitious Major-General Kurt von Schleicher, as Minister handling army and navy matters hoped to harness their support.
 With Schleicher's backing, and Hitler's stated approval, Hindenburg appointed the Catholic monarchist Franz von Papen to replace Brüning as Chancellor in June 1932.
 Papen had been active in the resurgence of the Harzburg Front.
 He had fallen out with the Centre Party.
 He hoped ultimately to outmaneuver Hitler.

 At the July 1932 federal election, the Nazis became the largest party in the Reichstag, yet without a majority.
 Hitler withdrew support for Papen and demanded the Chancellorship.
 He was refused by Hindenburg.
 Papen dissolved Parliament, and the Nazi vote declined at the November election.
 In the aftermath of the election, Papen proposed ruling by decree while drafting a new electoral system, with an upper house.
 Schleicher convinced Hindenburg to sack Papen, and Schleicher himself became Chancellor, promising to form a workable coalition.

-The aggrieved Papen opened negotiations with Hitler, proposing a Nazi-Nationalist Coalition.
+The aggrieved Papen opened negotiations with Hitler, proposing a Nazi-DNVP coalition.
 Having nearly outmaneuvered Hitler, only to be trounced by Schleicher, Papen turned his attentions on defeating Schleicher, and concluded an agreement with Hitler.

 Seizure of control (1931–1933)

-On 10 March 1931, with street violence between the Rotfront and SA increasing, breaking all previous barriers and expectations, Prussia re-enacted its ban on Brownshirts.
-Days after the ban, SA-men shot dead two communists in a street fight, which led to a ban being placed on the public speaking of Goebbels, who sidestepped the prohibition by recording speeches and playing them to an audience in his absence.
+On 10 March 1931, with street violence between the Rotfront and SA increasing, breaking all previous barriers and expectations, Prussia re-enacted its ban on the Brownshirts.
+Days after the ban, SA-men shot two communists dead in a street fight, which led to a ban being placed on the public speaking of Goebbels, who sidestepped the prohibition by recording speeches and playing them to an audience in his absence.